Bayesian Analysis on Limiting the Student-$t$ Linear Regression Model: Conflicting Information in the Student- Linear Regression Model

-and \\
+and

-To investigate the limitation in which an outlier conflicts with the group of non-outliers, this study examines the location of an outlier as the outlier goes to infinity in the $y$-direction.
-To examine the condition, we first see if the observation is an outlier in the first stage and then derive the condition if the non-outliers create a group.\\
+To investigate the limitation in which an outlier conflicts with a group of non-outliers, this study examined the location of an outlier as it approaches infinity in the $y$-direction.
+To examine the condition, we first check whether the observation is an outlier in the first stage and subsequently derive the condition if the non-outliers create a group.\\

-\bf{Lemma 1 } \rm If the following condition holds, the observation becomes an outlier as $y_{out}$ goes to infinity in the linear regression model.
+\bf{Lemma 1} \it If the following condition holds, the observation is an outlier in the linear regression model as $y_{out} \rightarrow \pm \infty$ :